wzgrx/ComfyUI-nunchaku/README.md

 1. **Set Up ComfyUI and SVDQuant**:

-     * SVDQuant workflows can be found at [`workflows`](./workflows).
+     * Nunchaku workflows can be found at [`workflows`](./workflows).
 You can place them in `user/default/workflows` in ComfyUI root directory to load them.
 For example:

        ```shell
        cd ComfyUI